Brobz/nuca_script/README.md

 # NucaScript

-An object-oriented, strongly-typed, syntactically "*C-esque" and semantically *"pythonesque"* string manipulation and file I/O centered language that uses python and PLY to compile down to a C++ virtual machine, generating an executable output of the program without the need for an intermediate object code file.
+An object-oriented, strongly-typed, syntactically *"C-esque"* and semantically *"pythonesque"* string manipulation and file I/O centered language that uses python and PLY to compile down to a C++ virtual machine, generating an executable output of the program without the need for an intermediate object code file.

 Developed in about 10 weeks as the final project of the Compiler Design class at ITESM.